 Build and Maintain an Emergency Fund

-When faced with an unexpected big expense or being laid off, it can be helpful to have saved up an emergency fund—a cash reserve that is only tapped, well, in case of an emergency.
+When faced with an unexpected big expense or being laid off, it can be helpful to have saved up an emergency fund, which is a cash reserve that is only tapped, well, in case of an emergency.
+When should you use your emergency fund?
+A layoff, an unexpected medical or car repair bill, or a relative in need may all be good reasons to dip in.

-Starting an emergency fund might cover common expenses for anywhere from three to twelve months.
+Starting an emergency fund might cover your basic living expenses for anywhere from three to six months or more.
 So, if a person normally spends $3,000 per month, then they could strive to set aside $9,000 to $36,000 in their emergency fund.
 Naturally, this amount will vary based on individuals’ unique financial situations and income vs. expenses.

-Now, if that dollar amount sounds a little daunting, it’s always possible to start smaller—setting aside a fifty or one hundred dollars a month.
-With some money management accounts, users can even automatically transfer a set amount to a vault one a specific date each month (e.g., payday).
+Now, if that dollar amount sounds a little daunting, it’s always possible to start small — setting aside 50 or 100 dollars a month.
+With some accounts, users can even automatically transfer a set amount to a savings account on a specific date each month (e.g., payday).
 Over the course of a year, that bit-by-bit approach to saving money can add up to a much larger sum.

-Once a person has tackled high-interest debts, they may have more income available to squirrel away towards their emergency fund.
+Once a person has tackled high-interest debt, they may have more income available to squirrel away towards their emergency fund.

 Paying Off Debt